sim-ware/HomeServeNow/README.md

 # HomeServeNow Tech Test - Back End
-Techs used: node.js, express, mongoDB
+Techs used: node.js, express, mongoDB.

 This API is deployed at `https://home-serve-now.herokuapp.com/`, and has two routes exposed.

 ## POST `/jobs`